jgonera/openopj/docs/opj_format.markdown

     0x0000, 5 bytes
         [size] + line feed.
     0x0005, [size] + 1 bytes
-        Data + line feed.
+        Unknown + line feed.

+### Data

+Data consists of two blocks: header and content.
+It can contain worksheet column values, matrix or graph data. liborigin calls each header and content group a "column".

-### Data blocks
+#### Data header blocks

-Each data block starts with a 0x0 + 0x7B two-block identifier:
+Each data header block is prepended with a 0x0 block and a following size
+block:

     0x0000, 5 bytes
         Zeros + line feed.
     0x0005, 5 bytes
-        0x7B ID + line feed.
+        [size] + line feed.
+Size seems to be always 123.

-Then the data follows in the next block:
+The data header block itself has the following structure:

     0x0000, 22 bytes
         Unknown.